eirikt/default-webapp-heroku/README.md

    (This task has a somewhat Windows-specific implementation ...)

 ## Develop
-1. Open a couple of terminals
+1. Open some terminal windows

 1. Start the server-side code monitoring (blocking command)
    ```